 Here is where he is wrong: Taubes advocates eating a high fat and high protein diet because he assumes that these calorically dense and satiating foods will fill you up faster than carbs and leave you eating less, whereas carbs just sustain the cravings.
-But, what about someone who is super physically active like myself and doesn't get satiated from just fat?
+But, what about someone who is extremely physically active like myself and doesn't get satiated from just fat?
 And what about those "healthy" natural carbs like starchy tubers (sweet potato) and fruit?
 I think that these should be implemented in a diet.
 For someone like myself I just can't sustain on LOTS of fat.
 I need the carbs.
 I have to eat way more fat to be full, then the amount of calories of carbs.
 I could easily eat 500 calories of coconut oil, but sweet potatoes?
 Not so easy!
-And transitioning to LC actually made me pack on weight!

 I think once you have gotten to a normal weight range you don't need to eat only high protein and fat.
 I think to optimize the right macronutrients you SHOULD watch your caloric intake and not necessarily track the percentages of fat, carbs, and protein eaten, but just make sure you aren't weighing too heavy over one.
 From Taubes' recommendations I have made my own adjustments and do as follow: at every meal I eat a good size amount of organic meat (a handful), about a cup or two of vegetables sauteed in coconut oil and a spinach salad with tomato, spinach, salt, oregano, and pepper, and 1 tbsp of olive oil.
 I measure my fat because I think eating 1200 calories of heavy cream will eventually make you put on weight.
 I don't make an effort to bombard the meal with extra fat.
 I put the daily requirement in to my preparations and feel perfectly satisfied.
 On a day when I do more physical activity, I'll add in a sweet potato to a meal and en extra piece of meat.
 (Keep in mind my food intake may seem low because I am tiny!).
 No matter what you eat, if you are eating 5,000 calories of it a day, I guarantee you will put on weight, it is what our bodies do.
 We eat for energy, but what is not utilized is stored NO MATTER what food that is!

-The verdict: If you are overweight, try his approach and get rid of all those processed carbs, focusing on "good" fats and protein.
-It may actually work for you long term too, just not for myself because of activity level, but every one is different!
-Once you get to an average weight range, you may then add in healthy carbs that your body needs and keep your calories in check.
+The verdict: If you are overweight, try Taubes' approach and get rid of all those processed carbs, focusing on "good" fats and protein.
+It may actually work for you long term too, just not for myself because of my activity level, but every one is different!
+Once you get to an average weight range, you may want to try adding in healthy carbs that your body needs and keep your calories in check.
 Don't let your macros get too off balanced (even out carbs/protein/fat, I do 30%/40/30%).
-Basically when you fill your plate make sure there's meat and veggies there and fat that has been added in moderately (not overdosed).
+Basically when you fill your plate make sure there are meat and veggies and fat that has been added in moderately (not overdosed).
 I have been seeing the best results with this approach and I don't feel as if I am calorically restricted because I am eating ALL the nutrients I need!
-What is your approach?
-What do you agree and disagree about with Taubes?